 \subsection{Classes with $H=\Heff$}

 Though $H\not=\Heff$ for most classes $H$, there are a few rather simple $H$ other than the class of linear functions where $H=\Heff$.
 For example, under any $\ell_p$ norm cost, an $\ell_p$ ball with a positive inside will grow by a radius of $\alpha$, while an $\ell_p$ ball with a negative inside will shrink by a radius of $\alpha$ (at least until the radius hits 0).
-Therefore, many model classes of the subsets of the $\ell_p$ balls -- including the entire class of $\ell_p$ balls , the class of all negative-inside balls, and the class of balls with a radius that is a multiple of $\alpha$ -- all have $H=\Heff$ for any fixed $\alpha$.
+Therefore, many model classes of the subsets of the $\ell_p$ balls --- including the class of all negative-inside balls and the class of balls with a radius that is a multiple of $\alpha$ --- all have $H=\Heff$ for any fixed $\alpha$.

-Additionally, since each line segment and $\ell_p$ arc maps to another line segment or $\ell_p$ arc, many peicewise-linear or peicewise $\ell_p$ arc classes will also have $H=\Heff$.
-For example, any concave linear intersection will be mapped to a shifted concave linear intersection, so the class of concave linear intersection satisfies $H=\Heff$.
+Additionally, since each line segment and $\ell_p$ arc maps to another line segment or $\ell_p$ arc, many piecewise-linear or piecewise $\ell_p$ arc classes will also have $H=\Heff$.
+For example, any concave linear intersection will be mapped to a shifted concave linear intersection, so the class of concave linear intersections satisfies $H=\Heff$.